Are you wondering where to ski and snowboard in New Zealand? You have come to the right spot.

-Cool and refreshing, a winter wonderland awaits at New Zealand ski resorts, and the best news of all, they are opening soon for the 2024 season.
-From Queenstown in the South Island to National Park in the North, there are several great options for skiing and snowboarding in New Zealand.
+From Queenstown in the South Island to National Park in the North, there are several great options for skiing and snowboarding in New Zealand, and we can help you pick the right one for you.

-Skiing and snowboarding in New Zealand are popular with both domestic and international travellers.
-New Zealand’s reputation includes uncrowded runs, plenty of gentle family-friendly slopes, wide-open bowls, and no trees.
+Snowboarding and skiing in New Zealand are popular with both domestic and international travellers.
+New Zealand ski resort’s reputation includes uncrowded runs, plenty of gentle family-friendly slopes, wide-open bowls, and no trees.

-Add to that world-class training facilities and a high percentage of world champions from such a small country and it’s easy to understand why skiing and snowboarding in New Zealand are so popular.
+Add to that world-class training facilities and a high percentage of world champions from such a small country and it’s easy to understand why snowboarding and skiing in New Zealand are so popular.

-Traditionally, ski resorts in New Zealand are daytime venues.
-Most visitors to the area revel in the après ski of off-mountain ski towns and make the daily drive from either Queenstown, Wanaka, Methven, Christchurch, or Ohakune.
+Traditionally, New Zealand ski resorts are daytime venues.
+Most visitors to the area revel in the après ski of off-mountain ski towns and make the daily drive from either Wanaka (Cardrona or Treble Cone), Queenstown (Remarkables and Coronet Peak), Methven / Christchurch (Mt Hutt), or Ohakune (Whakapapa or Turoa).

 Cardrona Alpine Resort

-Cardrona features the country’s most successful snow sports training centre.
-Our girls trained here and both are former Jr. National champions.
+Cardrona features the country’s most successful snow sports training centre and is where girls trained here and both are former Jr. National champions.

 What makes Cardrona truly unique is that it is the only ski area with accommodation on the mountain.
 With fifteen self-contained apartments and a restaurant that stays open late to accommodate guests, Cardrona is setting a new trend.